eiffel-community/eiffel/eiffel-syntax-and-usage/compositions-and-validity-checking.md

 Composition C2, on the other hand, is valid.
 It also contains two instances of A, but also one instance of B, which implements I from version 1.0.0 up to 3.0.0.
 Consequently, in this composition I1 has three artifacts implementing it, while I2 has one.

-### GAV vs event links
+### Purl vs event links
 Wherever feasible, the Eiffel framework promotes the usage of event references to link to other artifacts.
 It may seem like a reasonable option to use event links to declare dependencies, as well.

-The pragmatic reason for using GAVs (short for [groupId, artifactId and version](https://maven.apache.org/guides/mini/guide-naming-conventions.html)) in this particular case is version ranges: with event links there is no practical way of declaring ranges.
+The pragmatic reason for using (adapted) [purl identities](https://github.com/package-url/purl-spec) in this particular case is version ranges: with event links there is no practical way of declaring ranges.

 There is also a conceptual reason why event links are not suitable, however.
 Event links are consistently used to reference historical engineering artifacts - things that have been created and exist.
 Dependency declarations - particularly dependencies on version ranges - are much more intangible in nature.
-They do not simply provide a description of something that ought to be present.
+They simply provide a description of something that ought to be present.
 For this reason they can not be used as trace links, and are unsuitable for event reference representation.

 ### Additional Notes
 _Isn't this a reinvention of the wheel?_ you may ask.
 After all, there are plenty of tools that excel in handling dependency graphs.
 This is true, and the Eiffel dependency definition syntax is heavily influenced not least by [Maven](http://maven.apache.org).
 Eiffel operates at a highly technology and context agnostic level of abstraction, however, covering e.g. projects with highly diversified technology stacks and/or projects near or crossing over into hardware.
 This has both limitations and benefits.
 An Eiffel composition check can never guarantee that a given composition will work; what it can tell you is whether it is obviously broken.